apocalyptech/animalwellsave/README.md

 another which includes all the time spent in "pause" menus.
 There are two arguments related to ticks.
-First, `--ticks-copy-ingame` can be used to copy your "ingame" counter over to the "including paused" counter, in case you feel that your speed effort is being unfairly held back by
+First, `--ticks-copy-ingame` can be used to copy your "ingame" counter over to the "including paused" counter, in case you feel that your speedrun effort is being unfairly held back by
 pausing:

     awsave AnimalWell.sav -s 1 --ticks-copy-ingame